Festival season is here and we’ve all got our fingers crossed that the weather stays as good as it did for Glasto, right?

 - Rather than apply your glitter using gel or glue to make it stick, all you need to do is buy loose glitter* and apply it using Vaseline*.
 That’s right, good old Vaseline.
 It’ll help the glitter to stick to your face without irritating or damaging the skin around the sensitive under eye area.

 - Set the look with hairspray or setting spray to keep it in place while you’re in the crowd.
-We love Urban Decay’s All Nighter Setting Spray*.
+I love Urban Decay’s All Nighter Setting Spray*.

 - When you’re ready to remove, you can pretty much just wipe it away using makeup wipes or a gentle remover like Garnier’s Micellar Water for Sensitive Skin*.